-If a code path through the kernel must hold several locks at the same time, it is important that all code paths acquire those locks in the same order.
-If they don't, there is a risk of deadlock.
-Let's say two code paths in xv6 need locks A and B, but code path 1 acquires locks in the order A then B, and the other path acquires them in the order B then A. Suppose thread T1 executes code path 1 and acquires lock A, and thread T2 executes code path 2 and acquires lock B. Next T1 will try to acquire lock B, and T2 will try to acquire lock A. Both acquires will block indefinitely, because in both cases the other thread holds the needed lock, and won't release it until its acquire returns.
+B, and the other path acquires them in the order B then A. Suppose thread T1 executes code path 1 and acquires lock A, and thread T2 executes code path 2 and acquires lock B. Next T1 will try to acquire lock B, and T2 will try to acquire lock A. Both acquires will block indefinitely, because in both cases the other thread holds the needed lock, and won't release it until its acquire returns.
 To avoid such deadlocks, all code paths must acquire locks in the same order.
 The need for a global lock acquisition order means that locks are effectively part of each function's specification: callers must invoke functions in a way that causes locks to be acquired in the agreed-on order.

-Xv6 has many lock-order chains of length two involving per-process locks (the lock in each struct proc) due to the way that sleep works (see Chapter 6).
-For example, consoleintr (kernel/console.c:143) is the interrupt routine which handles typed characters.
+Xv6 has many lock-order chains of length two involving per-process locks (the lock in each struct proc) due to the way that sleep works (see Chapter 7).
+For example, consoleintr (kernel/console.c:138) is the interrupt routine which handles typed characters.
 When a newline arrives, any process that is waiting for console input should be woken up.
 To do this, consoleintr holds cons.lock while calling wakeup, which acquires the waiting process's lock in order to wake it up.
 In consequence, the global deadlock-avoiding lock order includes the rule that cons.lock must be acquired before any process lock.
 The file-system code contains xv6's longest lock chains.
 For example, creating a file requires simultaneously holding a lock on the directory, a lock on the new file's inode, a lock on a disk block buffer, the disk driver's vdisk_lock, and the calling process's p->lock.
 To avoid deadlock, file-system code always acquires locks in the order mentioned in the previous sentence.